The Great Dane Care Guide

 6) Weekly Examinations

 Great Danes are susceptible to illness and disease.
-As the owner of such a dog, you need to always vigilantly examine and check his ears weekly for any odd signs of infections such as redness and any odd color indicating infection.
+As the owner of such a dog, you need to vigilantly examine and check his ears weekly for any odd signs of infections such as swelling or any unusual color indicating infection.

 Thereafter, use cotton balls dampened in gentle, ph-balanced ear cleaner to prevent infections.
 Also, check the body for any sores, rashes, and inflammation in the mouth, eyes, and feet for any early signs of potential health problems.

 Owners of Great Danes should also be on the lookout for any abnormal physical and behavioural signs such as ear discharge, difficulty urinating, aggression and head shaking.
-If observed, seek medical attention immediately because prolonging taking action may lead to the death of the dog.
+If observed, seek medical attention immediately because delayed action may lead to the death of the dog.

 7) Preventative Medication (Vaccinate)

 Great Danes are easily vulnerable to bacterial and viral infections such as parvo, rabies and distemper.
-All of these are easily preventable through vaccinating your Great Dane.
+All of these are easily preventable by vaccinating your Great Dane.
 Take precautions to protect your Dane.

 8) Routine Medical Care